-As part of the America’s Great Outdoors Initiative, NFWF launched Developing the Next Generation of Conservationists, a competitive matching grant conservation program, in December 2011.
-Its goal is to provide support for innovative job opportunities that expose young people, particularly urban and underserved youth who are increasingly disconnected from the outdoors, to the natural world and career opportunities in conservation.
-Competitive projects are being developed in coordination or partnership with the Bureau of Land Management (BLM), and the Bureau of Reclamation (Reclamation), the U.S. Forest Service (FS), and the U.S. Fish and Wildlife Service (FWS), and will benefit the missions of the agencies.
+NFWF launched Developing the Next Generation of Conservationists, a competitive matching grant conservation program, in December 2011.
+The goal of the program is to provide support for innovative job opportunities that expose young people, particularly urban and underserved youth who are increasingly disconnected from the outdoors, to the natural world and career opportunities in conservation.
+This conservation program is a partnership between NFWF, the Bureau of Land Management, the Bureau of Reclamation, and the Forest Service.

 Funding priorities for this program include: